iWitLab/synthesize_mobility_chains/README.md

-# mobility_chains
+# synthesize_mobility_chains
-The repository contains code to analyze mobility traces to create movement chains
+The repository contains code to analyze mobility traces to syntesize location traces

 ## Chains_generation
 Chains_generation.py - Pyspark script that generates user transactions from the raw data.
 The script accepts as input a hive table lat_lon_original_comp_propdelay, and produces the following: